The world used to be very very different.

 But sentence #4 isn't there.

 This monk will be greatly tempted to add sentence #4.
 Why not?
-He's not worried about getting "caught."
+He isn't worried about getting "caught."

 Or let's say sentence #4 is there, but it states a conclusion that contradicts his theology.

 He simply leaves it out.

-One other thing that's special about 449 CE: Christians got their doctrine from the Church, not from a book (see I Tim.
-3:15 - the "pillar and foundation of truth" is the CHURCH, not a book).
-Many Christians lived and died without ever seeing a Bible.
+One other thing that's special about 449 CE: Christians got their doctrine from the church, not from a book (see I Tim.
+3:15 - the "pillar and foundation of truth" is the CHURCH).
+The vast majority of Christians lived and died without ever reading a Bible.
 Modern-day Christians are often accused of worshipping a book instead of a God.

-And as for our monk - the "copy" of Scripture that he just made was later used as a source (for other copyists), so that this passage became "scripture."
+And as for our monk - the "copy" of Scripture that he just made was later used as a source (by other copyists), so that this passage became "scripture."

 There are many other instances - too numerous to list - where a particular passage, or a sentence, or a clause, or a word, is found in some manuscripts of the Bible but not in others.
 The best-known examples are